 Do you believe in Christmas miracles?
 Well, we may have experienced a modern-day miracle just recently.

 Danish photographer Søren Solkær is perhaps best known for his portraits of musicians like Björk, U2, and The White Stripes.
+But, in reality, his work spans many different genres.
+Since 2017, Solkær has been photographing birds, but not just any birds.
+His work Black Sun focuses on starling murmurations and the fantastical shapes they make in the sky.

 From string art to food sculptures, we’ve seen creatives use all sorts of unconventional materials to make art.